The ‘Internet of Things’ (IoT) as the name suggests is basically connecting as many devices online for them to communicate with each other.

-The very same the IP address used to identify your home modem or Office server.
+The very same IP address used to identify your home modem or Office server.

 Why would you want that you might ask?
 Wouldn’t it be useful for devices and machines to work things out by themselves – to solve complex problems before you even become aware of them?

 This is in fact how the devices communicate with the central server to relate pertinent information.
-An example is the use of fuzzy logic: to regulate the temperature in the fridge (to avoid food getting mouldy); or to check amount of water used in one washing cycle in the washing machine.
+An example is the use of fuzzy logic: to regulate the temperature in the fridge (to avoid food getting moldy).

 Another practical use would be to check car tyres pressure and temperature (to avoid overheating and bursting).

-Can you then imagine the number of chips that are required for the typical household.
-For the a car, security alarm, fridge, microwave, tumble dryer, TVs, Radios, computers/tablets, lighting and heating/cooling system?
+Can you then imagine the number of chips that are required for the typical household?
+For the car, security alarm, fridge, microwave, tumble dryer, TVs, Radios, computers/tablets, lighting, and heating/cooling system?
 Each would require a unique IP address

 IP address shortage